MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/use-central-console-to-manage-multiple-dpm-servers.md

 >[!NOTE]
 >To upgrade the DPM central console to a latest version, uninstall the older version and then install the latest.

-In case upgrade is not supported:
+In case upgrade isn't supported:

 1. Deploy an Operations Manager agent to your DPM server.
 [Read more](./use-ops-manager-to-manage-monitor-dpm.md?preserve-view=true&view=sc-dpm-1807#BKMK_OM).